-5.2.3 Caltrain Downtown Extension
+5.2.3 CALTRAIN DOWNTOWN EXTENSION

 Properties that would need to be acquired or for which an underground easement would be required for either Caltrain Downtown Extension Alternative are shown in Table 5.2-2 and on Figure 5.2-4.
 Acquisition and demolition of these properties would occur for the Cut-and-Cover Option.
 Underground easement would be required for these properties for the Caltrain Extension Tunneling Option.
-A construction easement will also be required for a portion of the private property (southern portion of Block 3718 - Lot 025) associated with 201 Mission Street, namely the parking area and access road to the loading docks for this structure.
-Temporary access will be provided from Main Street to the loading area for this structure during the construction period for the Caltrain Extension tail tracks.